pfg666/dot-parser/README.md

 The overriding goal is simplicity.
 Parsing is done by *processors* supplied by the user.
 These processors convert .dot labels into the desired input/output or label objects.
-The processor interface is very restrictive, as are the supported .dot encodings.
+The processor interface is somewhat restrictive, as are the supported .dot encodings.
 As the need arise we can generalize it/provide support for additional .dot encodings.

+## UPDATE 2020-11-17
-Note that .dot parsing has been added to [automatalib-0.9.0](https://github.com/LearnLib/automatalib/releases/tag/automatalib-0.9.0).
+I recently became aware that .dot parsing has been added to automatalib in the [0.9.0 release](https://github.com/LearnLib/automatalib/releases/tag/automatalib-0.9.0).
-It is better to utilize that library, since it does not depend on external .jars + it is more flexible.
+It is better to use that library, since it does not depend on external .jars + it is more flexible.
-That said, I will keep this repository for old time sakes, for improving my coding skills plus at present there are some tools which still depend on it.
+That said, I will keep this repository as a toy project.
+Not only that but some tools still depend on it.